Saif807380/github-issue-bot/README.md

 - Presently, most issues have to be labelled manually, which is a laborious task.
 An issue labelling bot would automatically label issues when they are created, making it easier to handle issue creation and prioritization.

 # Implementation
-- Website with the description of all the algorithms tried hosted at: https://github-issue-bot.netlify.app/
+- Website with the implementation all the ML, DL algorithms : https://github-issue-bot.netlify.app/

 - Backend Hosted at : https://issue-label-bot.herokuapp.com/

 - Steps to connect our bot to your repository : https://www.youtube.com/watch?v=fmD9Um_OHrY

+- GitHub Bot that is to be given access to a repository : https://github.com/issue-label-ml-bot

 # Workflow
 <img src="https://github.com/pal-16/Issue-Label-Bot-ML-Project/blob/master/readme-assets/overview.JPG" height = 300/>
 <img src="https://github.com/pal-16/Issue-Label-Bot-ML-Project/blob/master/readme-assets/bot.png" height = 300>

 # Team Members
+- Shreya Dhanajay
 - Saif Kazi
 - Palak Mantry
-- Shreya Dhanajay
-- Saqrakshi Phate
+- Sarakshi Phate